 But its 43 hills and patchwork of overlapping neighbourhoods can feel overwhelming for the first time visitor who wants to pack as much as possible into their trip.
 We break down the basics so you can hit the ground running.

-At first glance San Francisco’s public transport system might seem a bit complicated, so it pays to look at a map and do a bit of reading before you leave, especially if you’re only in town for a few days.
-On the other hand, remember the City by the Bay is surrounded by water on three sides and not remotely sprawling, so it’s eminently walkable if you don’t mind the hills.
-If you’ve got the luxury of time, we recommend going by foot wherever you can.
+San Francisco’s public transport system can seem a bit complicated at first glance, so it pays to study a transit map before you leave, especially if you’re only in town for a few days.
+On the other hand, the City by the Bay is easily walkable if you don’t mind the (very) steep hills.
+If you have the luxury of time, we recommend going by foot where you can.
 You’ll get an inside feel for the city that you’d otherwise miss.
-That said, it pays to know what’s what, and two four-letter acronyms are all you need to know: MUNI and BART.
+That said, it’s good to know what’s what, and two four-letter acronyms are all you need: MUNI and BART.

 The San Francisco Municipal Transportation Agency (better known as MUNI) operates the city’s buses, historic streetcars and cable cars, and light rail.
-Standard adult fare is $2.25, you’ll need exact change and the ticket is good for 90 minutes.
-The network will get you almost anywhere in the city you could possibly need to go, but there are a few routes worth mentioning which cover some of the major tourist hotspots:
+Standard adult fare is $2.50 if paying via the MuniMobile app, or $3 in cash or from a ticket machine – you’ll need exact change and the ticket is good for 90 minutes.
+The network will get you almost anywhere in the city you could possibly need to go, but a few routes are worth mentioning which cover some of the major tourist hotspots: